-David Thomson Ontario, Canada Age: 72 Director Since: January 2012 former President of Great joining Great West, he Oxford Development Groon two other public compa prate Director.
-Mr. Thomson is a lat West Life Properties.
-Prior to was Executive Vice President of up.
-Mr. Thomson currently serves any Boards and is a member of the late.
-He is Chairman of the Toronto ving Foundation.
-Board / Committee Member Public Board Membership Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee easyhome Ltd. Hanfeng Evergreen Inc. Morguard Corporation 5,000
+David Thomson Mr. Thomson is a C Corporate Director.
+Mr. Thomson is a Ontario, Canada former President of Great West Life Properties.
+Prior to Age: 74 ioining Great West. he was Executive Vice President of Director Since: January 2012 Oxford Development Group.
+Mr. Thomson currently serves on one other public company Board and is a member of the audit committee.
+He is Chairman of the Toronto Dominior Bank Private Giving Foundation.
+Board / Committee Member Public Board Membership easyhome Ltd. Shares Beneficially Owned Directly or Indirectly or Over Which Control or Discretion is Exercised Board easyhome Ltd. 5,000 Audit Committee Morguard Corporation Compensation Committee Corporate Governance and Nominating Committee

-Of the shares shown opposite the name of Mr. Johnson (which represent a 27.4% common equity and voting interest in the Corporation), Mr. Johnson is the direct or indirect holder of 385,269 Common Shares and has control or direction over 2,865,338 Common Shares registered in the name of VYCO Ltd., a private company of which Mr. Johnson is President (VYCO Ltd. is controlled by a family trust of which Mr. Johnson is a discretionary beneficiary).
+Of the shares shown opposite the name of Mr. Johnson (which represent a 24.4% common equity and voting interest in the Corporation), Mr. Johnson is the direct or indirect holder of 125,236 Common Shares and has control or direction over 3,125,373 Common Shares registered in the name of VYCO Ltd., a private company of which Mr. Johnson is President (VYCO Ltd. is controlled by a family trust of which Mr. Johnson is a discretionary beneficiary).

-Of the shares shown opposite the name of Mr. Morrison (which represent a 19.0% common equity and voting interest in the Corporation), Mr. Morrison has control or direction over 1,605,583 Common Shares registered in the name of Maxam Opportunities Fund LP and 649,767 Common Shares registered in the name of Maxam Opportunities Fund (International) LP, both of which are investment funds managed by Maxam Capital Corp., a private company of which Mr. Morrison is a managing partner.
+Of the shares shown opposite the name of Mr. Morrison (which represent a 16.8% common equity and voting interest in the Corporation), Mr. Morrison has control or direction over 1,576,155 Common Shares registered in the name of Maxam Opportunities Fund LP, 637,858 Common Shares registered in the name of Maxam Opportunities Fund (International) LP, and 25,000 Common Shares registered in the name of Maxam Diversified Strategies Fund, all of which are investment funds managed by Maxam Capital Corp., a private company of which Mr. Morrison is a managing partner.